minervaproject/little-service/README.md

 MessageError while executing command: $(aws ecr get-login --region $AWS_DEFAULT_REGION).
 Reason: exit status 255

-Go to IAM, and find your thing under Roles (for us, this is code-build-little-service-service-role).
+Go to IAM, and find your thing under Roles (for us, this is code-build-little_service-service-role).
 Do attach policy, check:
 AmazonEC2ContainerRegistryPowerUser

 Note: Retrying from the CodeBuild dashboard does not work.
 Go do "Release change" again.